 Interest Rate = Index + Margin

 Adjustment frequency reflects how often the interest rate changes – also known as the reset date.
-Most ARMs adjust yearly, but some ARMs adjust as often as once a month or as infrequently as every five years.
+Most ARMs adjust yearly; however, some ARMs adjust as often as once per month or as infrequently as every five years.

-Often the initial interest rate is less than the sum of the current index plus margin so your interest rate and monthly payment will probably go up on the first reset date.
+Often the initial interest rate is less than the sum of the current index plus margin, so your interest rate and monthly payment will most likely go up on the first reset date.
 Other popular hybrid ARMs are the 3/1, the 7/1 and the 10/1.

-These hybrid ARMs — sometimes referred to as 3/1, 5/1, 7/1 or 10/1 loans — have fixed rates for the first three, five, seven or 10 years, followed by rates that adjust annually thereafter.
+These hybrid ARMs — sometimes referred to as 3/1, 5/1, 7/1 or 10/1 loans — have fixed rates for the first 3, 5, 7 or 10 years, followed by rates that adjust annually thereafter.

 Borrowers have some protection from extreme changes because ARMs come with caps.
 These caps limit the amount by which ARM rates and payments can adjust.